yoavlv/NextRoof/README.md

 # NextRoof - Algorithm

-NextRoof is an advanced web platform leveraging artificial intelligence to provide real-time estimations for real estate asset values in Israel.
-At its heart, a dynamic recommendation engine is powered by intricate machine learning algorithms that adapt to market fluctuations.
-Additionally, our system actively highlights lucrative deals from various online sources.
-This repository is dedicated to the core algorithm behind NextRoof.
+NextRoof is an innovative web platform that revolutionizes real estate valuation in Israel by utilizing Machine Learning.
+Central to NextRoof is a dynamic recommendation engine, driven by sophisticated machine learning algorithms that seamlessly adjust to market trends.

-The development of the project followed these stages:
+Our system meticulously gathers the latest market data daily, processes it, and stores it in a cloud-based database.
+Users can effortlessly calculate up-to-date asset values using our calculator, reflecting the current market conditions, and explore the latest transactions directly on our website.
+This repository is home to the essential algorithm that powers NextRoof's core functionalities.

 **1. Data Collection** - Employed sophisticated methods for data extraction while evading blocks.
 This ensured rapid and clean data accumulation from multiple sources.